-Full time employees are entitled to 20 days paid annual leave per year.
-Annual Leave accrues throughout the year, and is calculated pro rata for part time employees based on their ordinary hours of work.
+Full-time employees are entitled to 20 days paid annual leave per year.
+Annual leave accrues progressively throughout the year, and is calculated pro-rata for part-time employees based on their ordinary hours of work.

-Annual Leave accumulates when an employee is on paid leave.
-Annual leave entitlements will not accrue during any period if an employee is absent for unpaid leave.
+Annual Leave accumulates when an employee is on any form of paid leave.
+Annual leave entitlements will not accrue during any period if an employee is absent on unpaid leave.
 Where an employee is receiving any type of leave at half pay, annual leave will accrue at half their standard accrual rate.